-it's about human trafficking case in japan. in the late 90’s things were still humming
+it's about human trafficking in japan. in the late 90’s things were still humming in

-in tokyo even after the bursting of bubble economy. a lot of women of the street have been seen on back streets over the city. a small local area
+tokyo even after the burst of the 'bubble economy'. a lot of female sex workers have been seen on back streets over the city back then. a small local